wulti/SoleboxAccountGenerator/README.md

 Here is a [demo](https://i.imgur.com/eEcF5R0.mp4)

-## Update March 13th 2020
+## Update March 15th 2020

-The gen is currently not working because of Solebox changing their security.
-Working on an update!
-Stay tuned to my social media (ideally [Twitter](https://twitter.com/rtunazzz)) if you want to know when an update is out.
+Looks like the gen is now working once again just fine!
+If you encounter any issues, read through this file and if you don't find an anwser, feel free to message me on Discord (rtuna#4321).
+Follow me on [Twitter](https://twitter.com/rtunazzz)) if you want to know whenever an update is out!

 **Use of proxies is NECESSARY.**

-DM me on Discord rtuna#4321 if you need any help setting this up. **BEFORE DMing ME, READ THROUGH THIS FILE**

 ## Before running